Menu

 Open house

-A public open house for the temple will be held from March 26 to April 10, 2026.
-A media day will also be held March 23, and invited guests will tour the building from March 24 to March 25, 2026.
+A public open house for the temple was held from March 26 to April 10, 2026.
+A media day was also held March 23, and invited guests toured the building from March 24 to March 25, 2026.
+Almost 30,000 visited during the open house.

 May